Is Your Engine Rod Knocking? Engine Rod Repair Cost

 Rod knock occurs when the crankshaft journal (which connects the crankshaft to the connecting rod of each cylinder) and bearing collide.

 Essentially, the connecting point between the two has excessive play, and there’s too much space between the metal.
-When this collision occurs, it causes a knocking sound.
+When this collision occurs, it causes a repetitive sound.

-Since it knocks at each rotation, the higher your engine RPMs are, the quicker the knocking will be.
+Since it knocks at every revolution, the higher your engine RPMs are, the faster the knocking will be.

 What Causes Rod Knock?